Darkkey/erlang-serial/README.md

 This is a port program with erlang driver for serial communication, originally written by Johan Bevemyr in 1996 and sporadically maintained by Tony Garnock-Jones from 2007 onwards.
+This package was forked from https://github.com/tonyg/erlang-serial to make it work with rebar, so it could be included into erlamsa package.

 ## Installation